felipemohr/IsaacLab-Quadruped-Tasks/README.md

 ## Results

-Below are some videos recorded during the training process, for each of the tasks.
+Below are some videos recorded during the training process.

 ### Blind locomotion, flat terrain: